-My children's visionary fantasy WIND is coming out soon.
-One of the characters is a forest goddess, a shape-changing tree spirit.
+My children's visionary fantasy WIND includes a forest goddess, a shape-changing tree spirit.
 She feels mythic and real to me; I see her in my mind's eye as a wise guide.

 After finishing the book, I started wondering if there were any "real" goddesses like the one I had imagined into story-being.
 Whoa!
 There are many forest and tree goddesses from nearly every culture.

 My own Celtic ancestry has quite a few including Flidais, the Lady of the Forest, who guards wild fauna and flora.
 The Romans had Diana, protector of wild animals, vegetation and the hunt.
 Lauma is a woodland fae goddess of trees and marshes in the eastern Baltic.
 In Greek mythology, Dryads capture our fancy; fairy-like creatures so connected to their trees that if the tree perishes then so do they.
 A Yoruba goddess named Aja felt quite similar to the tree-goddess Dania I'd written in my book.
 She is an Orisha spirit of the forest, kindred with animals and heals with herbs.
 And, of course, there is the Greek mythology about Daphne, who is unwillingly pursued by Apollo.
 Just before he kisses her, she calls on Gaia, or in some versions her river god father, for help and is transformed into a Laurel tree.
 Perhaps this is the first time I ever heard of a Dryad, a spirit in a tree, and the image stuck in my mind and inspired me to write a similar character, although Dania is a powerful goddess who walks with a lion and probably doesn't have to run from anyone!